tomtrasmontero/Grace_Shopper/README.md

 # Grace_Shopper
-Grace_Shopper is an online e-commerce store which was create for out first Fullstack project at Fullstack Academy.
+Grace_Shopper is an online e-commerce store.
+Allows user to shop and allow admins to edit products and orders.

 Published Site-
 http://grace-hopper-wkt.herokuapp.com/